PierUgit/fmmap/README.md

 !> converts n elements to a number of bytes nbytes = fmmap_elem2byte(n, storage_size(pt))

-!> creates a mapping to a temporary file and returns a C pointer call fmmap_create(x, nbytes, FMMAP_SCRATCH)
+!> creates a mapping to a temporary file call fmmap_create(x, nbytes, FMMAP_SCRATCH)

 !> conversion to a Fortran pointer